davideCaligola/experimentalRoboticsLab_assignment1/README.md

     - it provides as feedback, the current marker id and marker size seen by teh camera
     - it returns as result `True`, if the marker size in the camera frame reaches the goal marker size threshold; `False` if the goal is preempted.

-To reach the target marker, the controller publishes two control velocities as twist on the topic `/cmd_vel`:
+To reach the target marker, the controller publishes two control velocities as twist on the topic `/cmd_vel` to control the rosbot:
 - linear velocity along x-axis to get close to the target marker.
-The amplitude is proportional to the error between the marker side threshold and the size of the marker side in the current camera frame
+  The amplitude is proportional to the difference between the marker side threshold and the size of the marker side seen in the current camera frame
 - angular velocity along z-axis to keep the middle of the marker aligned with the center of the camera.
   The command is proportional to the distance between the two centers.

 The implemented control law is represented in the following schema:
 <img src="./assets/control_schema.png" alt="control_act_server.py control schema"/>